-$$n_e \le 3n_v - 6 \tag{13}$$
+$$n_e \le 3n_v - 6 \tag{17}$$

-Fig. 9 also suggests the the size is around 6 when $n_e/n_v$ gets close to 3.
+Fig. 12 also suggests the the size is around 6 when n_e/n_v gets close to 3.

-An important insight from this analysis is that for random ad hoc networks with uniform distribution, the average spatial neighborhood size is likely to be around the order of 10.
+An important insight from this analysis is that for random ad hoc networks with uniform distribution, the average spatial neighborhood size is likely to be around 10.
 As alluded to earlier, the closeness of this estimation depends on the variations on face sizes and node degrees of the planar network.
 This average case approximation is good only when the variances are small.
 These variances are likely to be relatively small in uniformly distributed networks.
 Next we test this observation via simulation.